rmdsl/rmdsl.github.io/_posts/2020-03-20-A Comparative Analysis of the Sri Lanka's status so far.md

 ![Tweet By GMOA](https://drive.google.com/uc?export=view&id=1Lkb5Dbma3ElYy3WfrG3L0Q5HbFDy9jAm)

-**Note:** *This is by no means a challenge the claim made by the GMOA.
+**Note:** *This is by no means a challenge to the claim made by the GMOA.
 They have well qualified epidemiologists and they know way better than a person just analyzing the data.
 The goal here is to add a different dimension to the analysis.*

 ## Overall Growth